 The amounts reported in Box 1 on your 1098-T are based on the calendar year in which they are paid in your student account.
 As a result, there can be some timing differences that do not necessarily have tax consequences.
 While your Bursar statement may have shown your following year's Spring billings in the reported calendar year, these amounts may not have been paid until January.
 IU posts financial aid to the student account 10 days before the start of class in accordance with federal regulations.

 Box 1: Payments received for qualified tuition and related expenses.
 Reflects total payments received from any source for qualified tuition and related expenses less any reimbursements or refunds made during the reported calendar year that relate to those payments received during the calendar year.
+Review the Qualified Expenses page for additional information.

 Box 3: Change in Reporting Methods Box.
 Shows whether IU changed its method of reporting for the calendar year.
 IU has changed its method of reporting if the method (payments received or amounts billed) used for the year are different than the reporting method used for the prior year.
 You should be aware of this change in figuring your education credits.
 The credits are allowable only for amounts actually paid during the year and not amounts reported as billed, but not paid, during the year.